manasijadhav1/Collections-generics/README.md

 # Collections-generics
-A collection of Java practice programs covering the Collections Framework and Generics.
-Includes implementations using List, Set, Map, Queue, Iterators, custom comparators, as well as generic classes, methods, interfaces, bounded types, and wildcards for type-safe and efficient data handling.
+This repository contains hands-on Java programs focused on mastering the Collections Framework and Generics, two core components of modern Java development.
+It includes examples, exercises, and small demonstrations designed to strengthen understanding of data handling, type safety, iteration, and real-world problem solving.